-- Preview Email Newsletter

 WASHINGTON, July 11 -- The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) has submitted a public comment letter to the U.S. Department of Energy (DOE) regarding the proposed rulemaking on energy conservation standards for faucets.
 The letter critiques the DOE's inquiry into whether maximum water use requirements constituted an "unconstitutional delegation of legislative power to a private entity."

-In his letter, Bill McQuade, ASHRAE Society President for 2025 more ST
+In his letter, Bill McQuade, ASHRAE Society President for 2025-2026, emphasized that the organization focuses on more ST

 Association of Fish and Wildlife Agencies Highlights Key Concerns in Public Comment Letter (10)